A priest from the northern Colombian city of Cartagena is under fire after denouncing ongoing sex tourism in the tourism hotspot before Pope Francis.

 Father Elkin Acevedo from the San Francisco neighborhood told Pope Francis, however, that in spite of efforts some tourism agencies continue to promote sex tourism in the city.

-The youth community is very active and church-going, has many musical talents, and to help them overcome poverty we have two social programs of our archdiocese: Thalita Qum, which seeks to prevent girls and adolescents from this heinous crime that unfortunately promote some agents in Cartagena.
-This gives us much shame, and we would like a wall to be formed around the Cienaga de la Virgen to protect our girls.
+The youth community is very active and church-going, has many musical talents, and to help them overcome poverty we have two social programs of our archdiocese: Thalita Qum, which seeks to prevent girls and adolescents from this heinous crime that some agents unfortunately promote in Cartagena.
+This embarrasses us greatly, and we would like a wall to be formed around the Cienaga de la Virgen to protect our girls.

 Father Elkin Acevedo